प्रेस विज्ञप्ति 29.04.2026:29 अप्रैल को असम, मेघालय और उप-हिमालयी पश्चिम बंगाल और सिक्किम में भी कुछ स्थानों पर अत्यधिक भारी वर्षा होने की संभावना है।

-Current Weather Status and Extended range Forecast for next two weeks (20 June-3 July, 2024)
+Current Weather Status and Extended Range Forecast for the next two weeks (23 April to 06 May 2026)

 Monsoon Information | Onset